elastic/sense/README.md

 ### Scope collapsing

 Working on a big JSON query can be distracting.
-Using a handy keyboard shortcut, Sense allows you to focus on a sub section and fold other away
+Using the mouse or via a handy keyboard shortcut (Ctrl/Cmd+Option+0) , Sense allows you to focus on a sub section and fold others away.

 ![Folding](https://github.com/bleskes/sense/raw/readme/docs/images/readme_api_suggestions.png)

 ### Auto formatting

-Type your commands however you want and let Sense format them for you
+Type your commands however you want and let Sense format them for you.

 ![Auto formatting](https://github.com/bleskes/sense/raw/readme/docs/images/readme_auto_formatting_mix.png)

 ### Submit multiple requests at once

-When testing or trying things out you frequently have repeat the same sequence of commands.
-Just write them all in Sense, select and submit multiple requests to Elasticsearch
+When testing or trying things out you frequently need to repeat the same sequence of commands.
+Just write them all in Sense, select and submit multiple requests to Elasticsearch.

 ![Multiple Requests](https://github.com/bleskes/sense/raw/readme/docs/images/readme_multiple_requests.png)